PeppyHare/r/content/notes/research/warpxm-101.md

 # What is WARPXM

-WARPXM is a _framework_ for solving hyperbolic systems.
-Here "framework" means that it is not a single tool for solving a particular system, but rather it contains a large number of applications, solvers, and other tools which can be combined to simulate a wide variety of systems.
+WARPXM is a _framework_ for solving hyperbolic PDE systems.
+Here "framework" means that it is not a single tool for solving a particular type of system, but rather it contains a large number of applications, solvers, and other tools which can be combined to simulate a wide variety of systems.

 # Installation